aaronpkelly/aaronpkelly.github.io/java.md

 the oracle-written The Java™ Tutorials are very sufficient.
 They are written for JDK8: https://docs.oracle.com/javase/tutorial/java/index.html

-# repl

-this is the easiest way I've found to run a REPL of a java program.
-Run this in one window:

-	watch javac 'IsUnique.java && java IsUnique'

-Then edit your file in another.
-You'll get output every 2s by default

 # uis
 ## swing
 It's used by IntelliJ to build their IDE - probably the only success story of swing :P